-While I do not believe that vegans are obliged to cover the human issues of the food industry as well, I consider it important to recognize that veganism only addresses one part of the suffering caused by food production.
-The part that remains is so often forgotten and excluded from our conversation surrounding ethical eating today, which can be harmful.
+So while I do not believe that vegans are obliged to cover the human issues of the food industry as well, it is time we start recognizing that veganism only addresses one part of the suffering caused by food production.
+The part that remains is so often forgotten and excluded from our conversation surrounding ethical eating today.

 The claim that a vegan lifestyle is cruelty-free is simply misleading.
 This applies to clothes as well; even though avoiding fur or leather is positive, the labeling of these clothes as cruelty-free disregards the workers and children that are exploited in the production of these clothes.